 In Norway House, Métis singer-songwriter and recording artist Ted Longbottom and music teacher Ryan D'Aoust worked with students as they created their original song.
 MAP will also partner with the community of Cross Lake this summer to support music workshops for teens.

 Another MAP partnership in Manitoba with the Winnipeg Symphony Orchestra involves composer Andrew Balfour and horn player Ken MacDonald, who join forces several times a year to lead workshops in rural Manitoba – focussing on cross-cultural influences of both Classical and Indigenous traditions.
 They will demonstrate some of their activities and lead a sing-along of the MAP song at the CMHR event next week, with students from Polson School in Winnipeg.

-The National Arts Centre (NAC) collaborates with artists and arts organizations across Canada to help create a national stage for the performing arts, and acts as a catalyst for performance, creation and learning across the country.
+The National Arts Centre (NAC) - will open in a new tab collaborates with artists and arts organizations across Canada to help create a national stage for the performing arts, and acts as a catalyst for performance, creation and learning across the country.
 A home for Canada's most creative artists, the NAC strives to be artistically adventurous in each of its programming streams – the NAC Orchestra, English Theatre, French Theatre and Dance, as well as the Scene festivals and NAC Presents, which showcase established and emerging Canadian artists.
 The NAC is the only bilingual, multidisciplinary performing arts centre in Canada, and one of the largest in the world.

 The Canadian Museum for Human Rights is the first museum in the world solely dedicated to the evolution, celebration and future of human rights.
 It is the first national museum in Canada to be built outside the National Capital Region.
 Using multimedia technology and other innovative approaches, the Museum creates inspiring encounters with human rights appropriate for all ages, in a visitor experience unlike any other.